AN INVITATION FOR GANG SPECIALIST PRESENTERS:

 Dear Gang Specialist:

+This is your formal invitation to submit one or more “session proposals”.
+When you make a presentation at the NGCRC training conference you get national attention.
+You get a lot of positive exposure.
 To help you get started, below, please find a "Session Proposal Form".
 It is simple, there are only a couple things we need on the form.
 The most important is going to be the topic and the abstract.
 We encourage you to think creatively.
 We can also help you if you want it: we can help you with picking a topic, or with finalizing a topic.
 To get help, just call (708) 258-9111 and ask to speak to someone from the 2025 Curriculum Committee.
 Or leave a number, and someone will call you.

 The NGCRC supplies the following equipment to all training rooms and thus to all presenters: an LCD or data projector.
 We do not supply laptop computers.
 You must bring your own laptop to connect to the LCD projector.
 The NGCRC also supplies a screen, work or equipment table, a lecturn, and a power strip, and an external speaker if you need it (we like to use Bose Soundocks, but we have other models).
 Overhead projectors are not provided.